Topkapi Palace Museum

 Sultan Mehmed, who watched the city from the roof of Hagia Sophia, was saddened by the neglected Great Palace.
-The Great Palace of Constantinople, where great emperors like Constantine and Justinian lived, is now a wreck.
+The Great Palace of Constantinople, where great emperors like Constantine and Justinian lived, had already become ruin.
 Due to this state of the Great Palace, the Byzantine emperors lived in the Palace of Blachernae in the last years of the empire.

 Construction of the Old Palace

 Sultan Mehmed first built a palace where today’s Istanbul University (and the Grand Bazaar) is located.
 This place, called the Old Palace, was the place where the sultan lived while the Topkapi Palace was under construction.
 The Topkapi Palace was built on the ruins of the Byzantium, the Greek acropolis, which was the pre-Roman settlement of the city.